Healing from Sexual Violence - It Was Never Your Fault

 PTSD (Post-Traumatic Stress Disorder)

-Approximately 50% of sexual violence survivors are said to develop PTSD.
+Many sexual violence survivors are said to develop PTSD.
 Flashbacks, nightmares, hyperarousal (a state of constant vigilance), and avoidance behavior (avoiding places and situations that trigger memories of the assault).
 These are the brain's trauma responses, not signs of "weakness."
+Responses to trauma vary from person to person; there is no "right response" or "wrong response."

 Fear of Intimacy